 5. What Will a Car Accident Attorney Do During My Case?

-A car accident attorney is responsible for handling the logistics of your claim and advocating for you throughout the process.
-This involves conducting an investigation, working with experts, calculating your damages, negotiating your settlement, and more.
-The outcome of your case may be significantly improved with an attorney on your side.
+An attorney is responsible for handling the logistics of your claim and advocating for you throughout the process.
+This process involves protecting your rights and:

 What is the Statute of Limitations for a Car Accident Injury in Georgia?

 Georgia has a strict two-year statute of limitations for auto accident injury claims.
 To bring a personal injury lawsuit, you must act within two years of the date crash (O.C.G.A. § 9-3-33).
 The statute of limitations matters.
 Failure to stick to the deadline will be used as justification to dismiss your case and deny financial compensation.

 There are very few exceptions to Georgia’s motor vehicle accident statute of limitations.
 Do not wait to get started with your case: The sooner you initiate the auto accident injury claims process, the easier it is to access full and fair financial compensation.
 Call our Atlanta car accident attorneys today.

 Georgia is a fault state.
 A fault state status means that the motorist responsible for the accident must pay compensation to injured victims.
 In a no-fault state, like Florida, each driver carries their own personal injury protection injury, which they can use if involved in an accident regardless of fault.

 Because determining fault is important in Georgia, we must carefully analyze the circumstances that led up to the collision.
 Another word for “fault” is negligence, and motorists are negligent when they injure someone by virtue of not using adequate care.